Categories

 And I told my “captive” audience:

-You and I are the younger brother, and Jesus is the one who took the punishments that our sins deserve upon himself.
+You and I are the younger brother, and Jesus is the one who took the punishments that your sins deserve upon himself.

-There was no way for God to “forgive” our sins, other than him sending his One and Only Son to earth so that He may suffer and die an awful death in our stead!
+There was no other way for God to “forgive” our sins, than for him to send his One and Only Son to earth so that He may suffer and die an awful death in our stead!

-He did what had to be done, and now he urges us, urges you:
+God the Father and Son did what had to be done to be able to forgive us, and now he urges us, urges you:

 If you do not accept this deal, you will not only have to bear the punishment for your sins yourself, but most of all, you will be guilty of bringing upon yourselves my Son’s death.